Moddler/chrysler-stock-calibrations/README.md

 A tutorial for this will come.

 The folders represent the P/N of the ECU.
-For every .bin there is a .txt holding information of the ECU / verhicle.
+For every .bin there is a .txt holding information of the ECU / vehicle.

 Some information can be displayed by a DRB II or SnapOn MT 2500 (therefore it is saved in the calibration itself, but I don't know how to extract this information from the .bin)